Expergefactor/CS2-Suite/README.md

 ![03](img/03.png)

 # Too good to be true, right?
 What’s the catch?
-Nope! _CS2-Suite's_ success will (hopefully) be my reward.
-I made this for myself, my team & my organisation.
+Nope!
+I made this for myself, my team, my organisation and for the public good. _CS2-Suite's_ success will (hopefully) be my reward.
 If I learn of other success too, what can be better than that?
 Go Team LE!
 On a serious note, please feed back success stories!

 No data is (or ever will be) collected.
 With an authorised copy, the source-code will be human readable for your reassurance.
 If it’s not, it’s not come from me.
 Your data is yours and no-one else's!
 Who you share it with is up to you (but please consider helping us out on official business).